-When I went vegan 5 years ago, I started veganizing classic, traditional recipes.
-And because I live in Austria (Schnitzel is our national dish, you figure how meat-centric our cuisine is) I needed a good alternative for all the meat in the recipes and I found it by using TVP (= Textured Vegetable Protein).
+When I went vegan 10 years ago, I started veganizing classic, traditional recipes.
+And because I live in Austria (Schnitzel is our national dish, you go figure how meat-focused our cuisine is) I needed a good alternative for all the meat in the various dishes.
+And I found it by using TVP (= Textured Vegetable Protein).

-it can be stored at room-temperature like forever,
+it can be stored at room temperature – like forever,

-- is inexpensive,
+it is inexpensive,

 it expands when cooked, so it doesn’t need much space when storing it

 and it’s versatile!

 What is TVP?

-TVP stands for Textured Vegetable Protein, often also called soy meat, soya chunks/granule/slices.
-It is made out of defatted soy flour, which is extruded into shapes (such as granule, flakes, chunks, slices, strips, nuggets,…).
+TVP stands for Textured Vegetable Protein, often also called soy meat, soya chunks/granules/slices.
+It is made out of defatted soy flour, which is extruded into shapes (such as granules, flakes, chunks, slices, strips, nuggets,…).

 You might not be able to find all shapes of TVP, but they are getting more and more popular and should pop up in more stores with time.

 As the name already suggests, it is high in protein (actually much higher than meat).
-It contains a wealth of complete soy protein and it’s a great source of dietary fiber, iron and magnesium.
+It contains a wealth of complete soy protein and it’s a great source of dietary fiber, iron, and magnesium.
 It’s also naturally gluten-free.

 How to use TVP

 For the granule, put them in a pot, add just a splash of water and let it cook on medium to low heat until the water has been absorbed.
 The granule should be soft and can be used in any kind of ‘meaty’ sauce.
 Because of its smaller sauce, it cooks much faster than the larger kinds of TVP.

-Awesome vegan recipes using TVP
+15+ Awesome vegan recipes using TVP

 Don’t forget to bookmark or pin this page, so you’ll always have TVP recipes at hand!